MedhaDev/MarketingCampaign_Analysis/README.md

 - A short problem description or context
 - A Python notebook or SQL script
-- Comments explaining the logic behind the solution
+- Comments explaining the logic behind the code and results

 ## Notes